 The Italian Job (1969) by Peter Collinson

 Known to have one of the most famous car scenes of all times, The Italian Job is a funny and sharp smart thriller that tells the story of a famous crook who just gets out of prison and sets a plan to steal a shipment of gold in the streets of Turin by causing a traffic jam.
 The most interesting thing about this film is how the plot is loose, not following the clichés of the genre, resulting in a very stylish movie about robbery where everything can and will go wrong.
 Even if you’re not a huge fan of this kind of film, The Italian Job is worth watching just for how this movie was made and how it differs from its genre.

 Any Number Can Win (1963) by Henri Verneuil

-It’s hard to choose one film about bank robbery featuring Alain Delon since most of his filmography is composed by such movies, but just like Jean-Pierre Melville, his career had two important movies featuring the same director, and this is the case with Any Number Can Win.
+It’s hard to choose one film about bank robbery featuring Alain Delon since most of his filmography is composed by such movies, but just like Jean-Pierre Melville, his career had two important films featuring the same director, and this is the case with Any Number Can Win.
 Jean Gabin plays a man who just got out of prison after spending years inside because of a previous robbery.
 But now he has the greatest plan of all and he hires a bunch of men, one of them being Delon, to steal a casino at the french riviera.
 If that’s not enough reason to watch the film, Any Number Can Win is a beautiful, stylish and elegant movie about the best of its genre, featuring what the French do best.

 The Sicilian Clan (1969) by Henri Verneuil